Kahoot vs Quizlet: Which Actually Helps You Learn? [2026]

 - iOS 26 Quiz Starter: scan a handwritten page, get a quiz, completely offline, no subscription.

-For students using LearnClash, Practice mode runs 9 questions per session and automatically brings back yesterday’s misses at the 7-day Mems interval.
+For students using LearnClash, Practice mode runs 9 questions per session.
+It brings back yesterday’s misses at the 7-day interval, then moves correct answers into the 90-day slot.
+No monthly cap.

-Verdict: Quizlet wins for solo study.
+Verdict: Quizlet wins for solo study, with a cap caveat.
 Verify the sets you use.
 Wrong answers spread as easily as right ones.
 For a broader look at study and quiz apps see our roundup of the top trivia apps and the testing effect explainer.
+Or skip the cap entirely: Duel me on study techniques → on LearnClash, where 3-stage SRS schedules your wrong answers automatically at 7 days and 90 days, no Plus tier required.

 Who Should Choose Kahoot, Quizlet, or Neither

 Pick based on what you are actually doing.
 Classroom?
 Kahoot.
 Solo cram?
-Quizlet.
+Quizlet (mind the Plus cap).
 Long-term retention?
 Neither, and that is why LearnClash exists.

 Choose Kahoot if you: